Green Spots For a Walk and Picnic in Katowice. Forests, Parks, Reserves

 - The residents of Osiedle Tysiąclecia simply take the underground passage under Chorzowska Street.
 From the city center the walk will take almost an hour.

 - It’s most convenient to take tram no. 6, 11, or 19 from the market square.
 Your destination is Park Śląski Wejście Główne – Silesian Park The Main Entrance, but you can go 2 stops further, get off at the Silesian Stadium and “walk back” towards Katowice – through the less crowded area.
+Important!
+Now (2023) the trams are suspended and there’s a temporary bus no T10.

 - By bike it’ll take less than 20 minutes – all along Chorzowska Street; you take the convenient bicycle path and there are many urban bike stations in the park (rent away!).